70,000 schools in 116 countries have got

 behind The World's Children's Prize

-The majority of the children involved in the WCP program live in fragile, conflict-ridden states.
+The majority of the children in the WCP program live in fragile, conflict-ridden states.
 Children exploited as soldiers, slaves or in the child sex trade discover for the first time that they have rights and are able to make their voices heard.